lion-agi/lionagi/md_docs/API reference/mail/mail.md

 **Parent Class: [[Component#^bb802e|Element]]

 **Description**:
 `Mail` represents a mail component with sender and recipient information.
-It extends the `Element` and `Communicatable` classes, providing functionalities to handle mail packages within a system.
+It extends the `Element` and `Sendable` classes, providing functionalities to handle mail packages within a system.

 #### Attributes:
 - `package` (Package | None): The package to be delivered.